blackcrowX/Data_Analytics_Portfolio/Project-I/readme.md

 ## About

-This project is an analysis in Microsoft Excel to gain insights into fraudulent car insurance claims.
+This project is an analysis in Microsoft Excel to gain insights into car insurance claim fraud.
 It contains the processes of data preparation, data modelling, data validation and data visualisation.
-It showcases the use of advanced skills such as PowerQuery, PowerPivot, PivotTables, PivotCharts and a brief use of regression analysis.
+It showcases the use of advanced skills such as PowerQuery, PowerPivot, PivotTable, PivotChart and a brief use of Regression-Analysis.

 **File:** [`Insurance-Claims.xlsx`](https://github.com/blackcrowX/Data-Analysis-Portfolio/blob/main/Project-I/Insurance-Claims.xlsx)